Tour à Réduire

 Lalique adapted the tour à réduire from its intended use – engraving coins – to making brooches and later branched out to make other jewelry objects in this manner.
 His uses for the lathe included low relief ivory pieces, horn and large gold items such as chalices and caskets.

 Lucien Janvier (Parisian jeweler and sculptor – a contemporary of Lalique) specialized in the technique.
 Once other jewelers discovered Lalique’s secret for achieving these magnificent jewels Janvier was so swamped with work that he was forced to enlarge his workshop.
-The creation of Art Nouveau medallist jewelry, sculptural jewels, and objet d’art were greatly facilitated by this technological innovation of the late nineteenth century.
+The creation of Art Nouveau Medal Jewels, sculptural jewels, and objet d’art were greatly facilitated by this technological innovation of the late nineteenth century.